edgedb/edgedb/docs/stdlib/datetime.rst

     .. rubric:: Gotchas

     This function will provide you with a calculated total for the unit passed as ``el``, but only within the given "size class" of the unit.
+These size classes exist because they are logical breakpoints that we can't reliably convert values across.
+A month might be 30 days long, or it might be 28 or 29 or 31.
+A day is generally 24 hours, but with daylight savings, it might be longer or shorter.

+    As a result, it's impossible to convert across these lines in a way that works in every situation.
+For some use cases, assuming a 30 day month works fine.
+For others, it might not.
 The size classes are as follows:

     - ``'month'`` and larger
     - ``'day'``